Best things to do in Tokyo: A 2026 travel guide

 Free things to do in Tokyo

-Japan’s natural beauty and rich historical and cultural heritage offer plenty of free, interesting places to visit.
-Let’s explore our favorites.
+If you’re looking for ways to reduce the cost of your trip to Japan, there are plenty of free things to do in Tokyo, since Japan’s natural beauty and rich historical and cultural heritage offer plenty of free, interesting places to visit.

 Meiji Shrine